ScuffleTV/scuffle/design/cdn-edge.md

 ## Internet

 The internet is where all incoming requests will come from.
-When a viewer requests a video segment from us this is where the request lifecycle starts.
+When a viewer requests a video segment from us, this is where the request lifecycle starts.

 ## Layer 1

-Layer 1 is the first port of entry, all users will talk to a layer 1 cache server.
+Layer 1 is the first port of entry; all users will talk to a Layer 1 cache server.

 Layer 1 cache servers will have very high outgoing bandwidth.
-This is because most if not all of the files we serve will be cache hits, since everyone gets the same video files.
-However we will have to serve a large amount of people therefore we will need a lot of bandwidth at the edge of our network.
+This is because most, if not all, of the files we serve will be cache hits since everyone gets identical video files.
+However, we will have to do a large number of people; therefore, we will need a lot of bandwidth at the edge of our network.

-Layer 1 servers are going to be everywhere, in every region and multiple cities in each region.
+Layer 1 servers will be everywhere, in every region, and in multiple cities in each region.
 This is because we want to serve the people as close as possible.

-Layer 1 servers will connect to 2 unique layer 2 servers.
-This is to provide redundancy if incase a layer 2 server goes down.
+Layer 1 servers will connect to 2 unique Layer 2 servers.
+This is to provide redundancy if a Layer 2 server goes down.

 ## Layer 2

-Layer 2 servers will act as a 2nd cache layer and will relay instructions to the layer 1 servers recieved from the control servers.
+Layer 2 servers will act as a 2nd cache Layer and relay instructions to the Layer 1 servers received from the control servers.

-Layer 2 servers will connect to one layer 2 server in each region (ie, if we have 3x layer 2 server in NA and 3x layer 2 servers, each layer 2 server in NA will connect to 1 layer 2 server in EU and vice-versa)
+Layer 2 servers will connect to one Layer 2 server in each region (i.e., if we have 3x Layer 2 server in NA and 3x Layer 2 servers, each Layer 2 server in NA will connect to 1 Layer 2 server in EU and vice-versa)

 Layer 2 will also act as a router.
-If we recieve a request from a layer 1 server to go to an origin and the layer 2 server does not have the data.
-If the layer 2 server can fetch the data from an origin it will be routed to said origin, if it cannot then the request will be routed to the layer 2 server which has an origin attached and then the origin will recieve the request.
+If we receive a request from a Layer 1 server to go to an origin and the Layer 2 server does not have the data.
+If the Layer 2 server can fetch the data from an origin, it will be routed to the origin.
+If it cannot, then the request will be routed to the Layer 2 server, which has an origin attached, and then the origin will receive the request.

-In terms of network hops.
+In terms of network Hops.
 - Layer 1 (cache miss)
 - Layer 2 (cache miss)
-- Layer 2 (cache miss & no direct connecton)
+- Layer 2 (cache miss & no direct connection)
 - Origin (source of truth)

-If layer 2 in hop 2 has a direct connection to the origin we will route directly to hop 4 (skipping over hop 3).
+If Layer 2 in Hop 2 directly connects to the origin, we will route directly to Hop 4 (skipping over Hop 3).

 ## Control

 The control servers will act as the state of the system.
 They will contain all the information about what routes exist in the network.
-They will also act as a authentication and state management server for the layer 2 servers which will in turn act as a manager for layer 1 servers.
+They will also serve as an authentication and state management server for the Layer 2 servers, which will act as a manager for Layer 1 servers.

-Control servers are completely isolated from the request lifecycle and therefore do not a large bandwidth pipe.
+Control servers are entirely isolated from the request lifecycle and therefore do not have a large bandwidth pipe.

 ## Origin

 Origin servers will be the source of truth for all the data.
-If all layers above cache miss the origin will provide a fresh copy of the data for the layers above to use.
+If all Layers above cache miss, the origin will provide a fresh copy of the data for the Layers above to use.

 ## FAQ

 ### __What is this?__

-_You may have realized this is a very simple CDN setup similar to that of Cloudflare or Fastly or any other large CDN as a service provider._
+_You may have realized this is a straightforward CDN setup similar to that of Cloudflare or Fastly, or any other large CDN as a service provider._

-### __Why build your own if there are very cheap and cost effective solutions that exist?__
+### __Why build your own if very cheap and cost-effective solutions exist?__

-_Well, they are not very cheap when you start looking at them at scale.
-They become extremely expensive and add up very fast._
+_Well, they are not very cheap when looking at them at scale.
+They become costly and add up very fast_

 ### __What makes this solution special?__

-_This edge cache will be designed to taylor to specific needs of a video edge cache, and will have unique features which improve performance that other providers do not have._
+_This edge cache is tailored to the specific requirements of a video edge cache and has unique features that improve performance that other vendors do not offer._

 ## Unique Features

-- Event stream updates from Origin. (uncache a file when it changes and push the file everywhere)
+- Event stream updates from Origin. (uncached a file when it changes and push the file everywhere)
-- Push to edge (pre-push a file to edge before its requested)
+- Push to the edge (pre-push a file to the edge before it's requested)
 - Request coalescing (merge multiple requests into a single request)
-- Websocket/Stream coalescing (merge multiple websockets/streams into a single stream connection)
+- Websocket/Stream coalescing (merge multiple Websockets/Streams into a single stream connection)